The Washington State University Pullman Catalog

 Geospatial Analysis

 The minor requires a minimum of 16 semester credits including the following core: SOIL SCI 368, 374, and SOIL SCI 468/568; and 6 credits from the following: AGTM 305, 405, CPT S 111, MIS 250, SOE 446, 464, 486, with a minimum GPA of at least 2.0 in the required courses.
 Exceptional students may take graduate-level courses with instructor permission.
 Courses used for the minor in geospatial analysis may not be used for the minor in soil science.
-At least 9 credits must be 300-400-level work taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+At least 9 credits must be 300-400-level work earned in WSU courses or through WSU-approved education abroad or educational exchange courses.

 Soil Science